This is a mobile version, full one is here.

 Micromanagement has nothing to do with the details observed or the amount of control a manager exerts over subordinates.
 Instead, it is all about how the details are observed and control is exercised.
 A micromanager gives instructions while a good manager defines goals and rules.

-A micromanager defines algorithms for achieving results and insists on them being implemented according to his or her will.
+Micro-managers define algorithms for achieving results and insist on them being implemented according to their will.
 This is what a micromanager would sound like:

 This is how a good manager would delegate a similar task: